 - Offsets are specified in decimal; patterns and masks are specified in hexadecimal. - All hexadecimal values must be fully defined, including leading zeroes.
-For example, to specify 0xff as a 16-byte value, you must enter 00000000-00000000-00000000ff.

-- User-defined pattern-match criteria are not allowed in tool port-filters. - You can use user-defined pattern matches as either standalone map rules or in tandem with the other available predefined criteria for map rules (for example, port numbers, IP addresses, VLAN IDs, and so on). - You can use up to two separate user-defined pattern matches in a single map rule.
+For example, to specify 0xff as a 16-byte value, you must enter 00000000-00000000-00000000-0000000ff. - User-defined pattern-match criteria are not allowed in tool port-filters. - You can use user-defined pattern matches as either standalone map rules or in tandem with the other available predefined criteria for map rules (for example, port numbers, IP addresses, VLAN IDs, and so on). - You can use up to two separate user-defined pattern matches in a single map rule.
 When two user-defined pattern matches appear in the same map rule, they are joined with a logical AND.
 However, the two patterns cannot use the same offset. - User-defined pattern matches are combined in map rules using the same logic described in the "Combining Rules and Rule Logic" section in the GigaVUE-FM User's Guide. - Avoid using user-defined pattern matches to set map rules for elements that are available as predefined criteria (for example, IP addresses, MAC addresses, and so on). - A maximum of two offsets per GigaVUE H Series line card, module, or node or GigaVUE TA Series node are accepted.
-When both of the available offsets for a line card, module, or node are in use with existing map rules, you will not be able to add a new rule with a different value for udax-offset until at least one of the udax-offsets is freed up from all existing map rules.
+When both of the available offsets for a line card, module, or node are in use with existing map rules, you will not be able to add a new rule with a different value for udax-offset until at least one of the udax-offsets is freed up from all existing map rules. - You cannot combine user-defined patterns with certain qualifiers in the same rule.
+This is due to hardware limitations.